clarecameron/Random.Generator/README.md

-This code was written to practice github
+This was written to practice github